REES AND JAMES MARINERS

 Members of the James family of mariners feature throughout this website.
 They not only commanded ships, but owned many which are still commemorated in the Borth house names Gleanor, Beatrice, Resolute and Dovey Belle.
-There was an Enoch James born in 1787 who became a master mariner.
+Enoch James born in 1787 who became a master mariner.
 John James b.1813 was master of the Resolute and the Dovey Belle and a Richard James 1815-93 commanded the Aberystwyth.
 William James b.1820 commanded the sailing vessels Aberystwyth, Island Maid, Ocean Belle and the Dorothy, and eventually went to live in Aberdyfi to be near his shipping interests.
 He owned the barque Glendovey which was ably commanded by his nephew John Williams.
 There was another John James b.1845 who was master of the Dovey Belle in 1881.
-There was Captain John James 1875-1932, who was master of the Western Coast and the Dolphin. he died on board the Dolphin at Falmouth on 29th August 1932; profiled elsewhere on this site.
+There was Captain John James 1875-1932, who was master of the Western Coast and the Dolphin. he died on board the Dolphin at Falmouth on 29th August 1932, he is profiled elsewhere on this site.

 Captain David James b.1812, had two girls and three boys, of whom Hugh James 1843-1916 and John Hugh James 1855-1918, became master mariners.
 Hugh James passed as captain in 1868 and commanded the barques Carmarthen Castle and the Hawarden Castle, and the steamers Orianda and the Bernina.
 John Hugh became captain in 1886 and in 1904 he was sub lieutenant in the R.N.R. serving on the Miniera.
 He was later master of several Park vessels including the Wellpark and the Mountpark.
 He had married Ellen Jones 1857-1932 and lived at Richmond House.

 Maggie Brown 1851-1940, was born in South Wales and went to America with her aunt at the age of six.
 At eighteen years of age she married a John Williams of Scranton; also of Welsh extraction.
 Before a year had passed, her husband had died leaving her with a young child, John Watkin Williams.
 They moved from Scranton to San Francisco and it was there that Maggie met her second husband to be, previously mentioned Borth man, Captain Hugh James 1843-1916, at a dinner held at Custom Offices House.

 CAPTAIN HUGH JAMES AND HIS WIFE MAGGIE